Last Updated on February 17, 2023

 In the same spirit as the reusable cotton pads, cotton swabs tend to take up more space than needed. by getting a reusable one, you help reduce waste and save space in your luggage.

 These Ear Cleaning Spoons come as a set of two eco-friendly cotton swabs made of bamboo.
-Easy to wash, they are long-lasting and will leave your ears cleans.
+Easy to wash, they are long-lasting and will leave your ears clean.

 14 – Travel Bottles Set

 If you are traveling for a short time, you probably don’t need full-sized bottles.
-Getting this mini containers will allow you to take just what you need and nothing more.
-It’s also TSA approved, so if you are planning on traveling by plane with a carry-on only, you’ll be allowed on the plane with these bottles.
+Getting these mini containers will allow you to take just what you need and nothing more.
+It’s also TSA-approved, so if you are planning on traveling by plane with a carry-on only, you’ll be allowed on the plane with these bottles.

 15 – Mini Travel Bluetooth Speaker